Tight security outside U.S. Chengdu consulate after China orders closure | Law-Order

 Tight security outside U.S. Chengdu consulate after China orders closure

 Security was tight outside the U.S. consulate in the Chinese city of Chengdu on Saturday as staff inside prepared to leave, a day after China ordered it to close in response to a U.S. order for China to shut its consulate in Houston.
-The tit-for-tat consulate closures have brought a sharp deterioration in relations between the world's two largest economies.
+The tit-for-tat consulate closures have brought a sharp deterioration in relations between the countries, which have the world's two largest economies.

 A consulate emblem inside the compound was taken down and staff could be seen moving about.
 Three removal vans later entered the compound.
-Police gathered outside and closed off the street to traffic.
+Police gathered outside and closed off the street to traffic in the southwestern Chinese city.

 A steady stream of people walked along the street opposite the entrance throughout the day, many stopping to take photos or videos before police moved them on.
 Plain clothes officers detained a man who tried to hold up a sign.
 It was not clear what the sign said.

-Neither the consulate in the southwestern Chinese city nor the U.S. embassy in Beijing have responded to requests from Reuters for comment on the closure.
-The Chinese order to close it was retaliation after the Trump administration gave China until 4 p.m. last Friday to vacate its consulate in the Texas city.
+Neither the consulate nor the U.S. embassy in Beijing have responded to requests from Reuters for comment on the closure.
+The order to close came after the Trump administration gave China until 4 p.m. on Friday to vacate its Houston consulate.

 U.S. Secretary of State Mike Pompeo said the consulate had been "a hub of spying and intellectual property theft".
 The U.S. consulate in Chengdu was also given 72 hours to close, or until 10 a.m. on Monday, the editor of China's Global Times tabloid said on Twitter.

+Late on Friday evening, a State Department spokesperson said, "We can confirm that the PRC Consulate General in Houston is closed".
+MIXED FEELINGS IN CHENGDU

-Residents in Chengdu expressed mixed views on the closure of the U.S. consulate in the city.
+Residents in Chengdu expressed mixed views on the closure of the U.S. consulate there.
 "What I fear the most is the U.S. won't just stop there, it might get uglier," said 19-year-old university student Zhang Chuhan.

 "I approve.
 The U.S. closed our consulate, I think we should shut theirs too," said a man who identified himself as Jiang, 29.
-Relations between Washington and Beijing have deteriorated this year to what experts say is their lowest level in decades over issues ranging from trade and technology to the novel coronavirus, China's territorial claims in the South China Sea and its clampdown on Hong Kong.
+Relations between Washington and Beijing have deteriorated this year to what experts describe as their lowest level in decades over issues ranging from trade and technology to the coronavirus pandemic, China's territorial claims in the South China Sea and its clampdown on Hong Kong.

 China's foreign ministry spokesman Wang Wenbin has said some personnel at the Chengdu consulate were "conducting activities not in line with their identities" and had interfered in China's affairs and harmed its security interests.
 He did not say how.